19 Trees in Your Yard That Cause the Biggest Problems

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Willows are notorious for their promiscuous roots, which roam far and wide looking for moisture.
 That’s why they’re so content growing near ponds and rivers.
 In the home landscape, roots of willows can find openings in the seams of old pipes and expand into the hollow structures to obtain moisture and sustenance from silt.

 Beech trees are stately beauties that can last for centuries.
 As impressive as they are, they have vigorous, shallow roots that can cause problems with both structures and pipes.
 Cut down a beech and these roots will often send up sucker shoots to become new trees.
 It’s this same tenacity that makes beech tree roots a concern, if planted near underground pipes.
-Before you plant any tree, check out this guide for trouble-free tree planting.

 Eucalyptus trees have a shallow but vigorous root system that can spread out 100 feet or more.
 The trees’ root system is designed to keep them alive in tough conditions—and it even resprouts from these invasive roots when chopped down.
 Not surprisingly, the roots can find their way into water pipes and septic systems.
-If you need to cut down a tree, the first thing you should do is read this guide for doing it safely.

 Honey locust trees depend on a vigorous root system to sustain an equally vigorous top structure.
 Like many other trees with invasive roots, honey locust suckers grow freely from roots, sending up potential new trees that must be dealt with.
 Those roots can also pose problems with underground pipes.